Outstaff vs Outsource: What is the Difference Between These Models?

 How to Find an Outstaffing or Outsourcing Partner

 • Does your team have a fluent command of English?
 This is the key to avoiding important miscommunications.
 At ProCoders, all of our developers are language-tested, as we only hire people who speak English.
-If a specialist is technically very good, but their English level needs to be higher, we hire them, but before putting him on a project, we provide them with English language courses.

 • How many time zones separate you?
 To ensure you can talk to your team during reasonable work hours, your team should be no farther away than seven to eight hours.
 At ProCoders, we take that extra step, often starting our official workday for that client at 12 p.m., ensuring more hours are available for our team to work directly with a client’s staff.